Going solar - Frequently asked questions

 - Class 3 - on a quoted basis

 - Class 4 - on a quoted basis

-Additional costs, if applicable, will be added to your next bill.
-To review additional fees and charges please view the pricing and tariff section.
+To review additional fees and charges please view our Pricing and tariff page.

 Solar PV fees must be paid when you submit your application documentation.

 What buyback rates apply?

 For information on the solar PV buyback rate applicable to your installation contact your electricity retailer.

 How can I tell if I am on a commercial or residential tariff?